Tracking phase synchronization between flagella in the time-frequency domain resolves photophobic response: Acknowledgments

 \section{Acknowledgments}

 We thank Ahmad Badr for insightful discussions.
 The authors acknowledge support of the Leverhulme Trust (grant RPG-2018-345; A.A. and M.P.) ; the SMR Department and CNRS Tremplin@INP (A.A.) ; MICINN (M.P.: grant PID2019-104232BI00/AEI; J.A.: grant PID2022-143018NB-I00/AEI).
+The authors also acknowledge financial support from the Agence Nationale de la Recherche under Babin (ANR-25-CE30-3613-01).
 M.P. acknowledges the fact that IMEDEA is an accredited `Mar\'ia de Maeztu Excellence Unit' (grant CEX2021-001198, funded by MCIN/AEI/ 10.13039/ 501100011033).

 A.A., J.A. and M.P. conceived the project.
 A.A. and J.A. designed and performed the experiments.
 L.F., A.A. and J.A. developed the analysis code.
 L.F. and F.A. designed and performed the signal analysis work.
 L.F., A.A. and F.A. wrote the manuscript with feedback from all authors.